 Feria de Huamantla

 Tlaxcala’s most colourful event displays music and the best of its local and regional food scene.
-It includes a month of festivities, the best known being “The Night that Nobody Sleeps”.
+It includes a month of festivities, the best-known being “The Night that Nobody Sleeps”.

 It’s a celebration where the streets of this magical town are decorated with six kilometres of beautiful sawdust rugs.
-These depict multicoloured flowers, and are created by the residents.
-At midnight there is a procession with the image of the Virgin Mary (Virgin of Charity), the patron saint of the celebration.
+These depict multicoloured flowers and are created by the residents.

 Mexico’s Independence Day